th-koeln-iws-nlp/ws202526-anlp/README.md

 ## Requirements & Grading

 The exam and grade consists of
-- Code implementation of all discussed milestones (30%, per team)
-    - Code needs to be functioning and explained via comments
-- A short (max 2 pages) report (pdf format) on the implementation, results and the work done by the team members (20%, per team)
+- A short (max 2 pages) report (pdf format) on the implementation, results and the work done by the team members, along with well-documented notebooks and code (50%, per team)
 - A 10 minute oral presentation per team member on their individual work on the 15th of January 2026 (50%, individual)

 The final code and report has to be ready in your team's GitHub Repo by the 16th of January 2026, 6pm.